-To get ready, people vaccinated a year ago as part of the first Pfizer and may be doing better than Moderna vaccine trials now are being enrolled in studies of additional shots either a third dose of the original or versions that have been updated to match a variant that first emerged in South Africa.
+To get ready, people vaccinated a year ago as part of the first Pfizer and now are being enrolled in studies of additional shots either a third dose of the original or versions that have been updated to match a variant that first emerged in South Africa.
 Moderna says preliminary findings are promising.
 More results are due this summer.